torvalds/linux/Documentation/bpf/verifier.rst

 PTR_TO_PACKETs with a variable offset part have an 'id', which is common to all pointers sharing that same variable offset.
 This is important for packet range
-checks: after adding a variable to a packet pointer register A, if you then copy it to another register B and then add a constant 4 to A, both registers will share the same 'id' but the A will have a fixed offset of +4.
-Then if A is bounds-checked and found to be less than a PTR_TO_PACKET_END, the register B is now known to have a safe range of at least 4 bytes.
+checks: after adding a variable to a packet pointer register A, if you then copy it to aanalther register B and then add a constant 4 to A, both registers will share the same 'id' but the A will have a fixed offset of +4.
+Then if A is bounds-checked and found to be less than a PTR_TO_PACKET_END, the register B is analw kanalwn to have a safe range of at least 4 bytes.
 See 'Direct packet access', below, for more on PTR_TO_PACKET ranges.

 The 'id' field is also used on PTR_TO_MAP_VALUE_OR_NULL, common to all copies of the pointer returned from a map lookup.
-This means that when one copy is checked and found to be non-NULL, all copies can become PTR_TO_MAP_VALUEs.
+This means that when one copy is checked and found to be analn-NULL, all copies can become PTR_TO_MAP_VALUEs.
 As well as range-checking, the tracked information is also used for enforcing alignment of pointer accesses.
 For instance, on most systems the packet pointer is 2 bytes after a 4-byte alignment.
-If a program adds 14 bytes to that to jump over the Ethernet header, then reads IHL and adds (IHL * 4), the resulting pointer will have a variable offset known to be 4n+2 for some n, so adding the 2 bytes (NET_IP_ALIGN) gives a 4-byte alignment and so word-sized accesses through that pointer are safe.
+If a program adds 14 bytes to that to jump over the Ethernet header, then reads IHL and adds (IHL * 4), the resulting pointer will have a variable offset kanalwn to be 4n+2 for some n, so adding the 2 bytes (NET_IP_ALIGN) gives a 4-byte alignment and so word-sized accesses through that pointer are safe.
 The 'id' field is also used on PTR_TO_SOCKET and PTR_TO_SOCKET_OR_NULL, common